Bobby-Davis/CS-499-Computer-Science-Capstone/category-1-software-design-engineering/README.md

-# CS-499 Capstone - Category 1: Software Engineering and Design
+# CS-499 Capstone - Category 1: Software Design and Engineering

-This section of the capstone focuses on **Software Engineering and Design** by transforming a basic Java console application into a full-stack web application with a modern architecture using **Spring Boot**, **Angular**, and **MongoDB**.
+This section of the capstone focuses on **Software Design and Engineering** by transforming a basic Java console application into a full-stack web application with a modern architecture using **Spring Boot**, **Angular**, and **MongoDB**.

 ## Original Program